 This tutorial assumes the initial project setup has already been completed.
+For this tutorial, we will be using the JVM

-For this tutorial we will be using the JVM target for our testing.
-Ensure there is a jvmMain module already created.
+target for our testing.
+Ensure there is a jvmMain

 The application

-The first thing when creating a new LittleKt application is to create a LittleKtApp.
-This app, once started, will create a context in which we can pass on in to our listeners to make use of.
-Each target may take slightly different parameters when creating a new LittleKtApp but fortunately there is a method that we can make use of to make it easy.
+.
+This app, once started, will create a context that we can pass on to our listeners to make use of.
+Each target may take slightly different parameters when creating a new LittleKtApp

 // Under jvmMain/kotlin/my/game